crespovictor/crespovictor.github.io/_posts/2021-06-24-hello-world.markdown

 This time I'm using [Jekyll][jekyll] to create the blog engine, and hosting it on [Github Pages][githubpages].

+I'm using the [Fluent Design][fluent] guidelines by Microsoft, to do the visual style of the website, using [Bootstrap][bootstrap] to guide the design process.

 ### To-Do
 - [ ] - Add a funny 404 page with a Tardis flying (Just because I like Doctor Who). *You're lost in time and space*